Trusting Certificates

 - Change the directory to the Software Risk Manager Java trust store:

-keytool -delete <name for your server> -keystore ../lib/security/cacerts
+keytool -delete <name for your server> -keystore ../lib/security/cacerts. - [Linux root installation] use

-sudo ./keytool -delete <name for your server> -keystore ../lib/security/cacerts
+sudo ./keytool -delete <name for your server> -keystore ../lib/security/cacerts. - [Linux non-root installation] use

-./keytool -delete <name for your server> -keystore ../lib/security/cacerts
+./keytool -delete <name for your server> -keystore ../lib/security/cacerts.

 - [Windows] use